sdarlington/sdarlington.github.io/content/posts/2008-04-15-why-unlimited-broadband-must-die.md

 The first question that we need to ask before we get any further is, What does your ISP do?
 This may look like a silly question at first glance but exactly what data they pass where is the key to understanding how they make (and lose) money.

 Unfortunately the answer gets rather complicated very quickly so I’m going to make some assumptions.
 First I’m going to assume that you’re in the UK.
 Second, that you’re using ADSL and not cable or something more exotic.
 And thirdly I’ll assume that your ISP hasn’t “unbundled the local loop.”
-If you don’t know what this means ((If you do know what it means any want the hard numbers, have a look [on the plus.net blog](http://community.plus.net/blog/2008/02/28/how-uk-isps-are-charged-for-broadband-the-cost-of-ipstream/).)) you can be reasonably sure that the following is, if not correct, then fairly close to the truth.
+If you don’t know what this means[^1] you can be reasonably sure that the following is, if not correct, then fairly close to the truth.

 Let’s look at what happened when you tried to download this web page.